Homepage

 Trust and Reform

-It is crystal clear that the Financial Services sector is profoundly important to the well-being of society as a whole but for it to achieve its true potential as a positive, enabling, securing, supporting force it needs to be trusted.
+The Financial Services sector is profoundly important to the well-being of society but for it to achieve its true potential as a positive, enabling, securing, supporting force it must be trusted.

-Trust is absolutely vital to financial services because the sector deals with intangible offerings that are often future-orientated.
-Our products, services and solutions very often carry an intent, a promise to deliver, an expectation, a hoped-for outcome of some kind.
+Trust is absolutely vital to financial services because the sector works with intangible offerings that are often future-orientated.
+Products, services and solutions are often based on intent, a promise to deliver, an expectation, a hoped-for outcome.

-Think of the promissory clause printed on banknotes i.e. “I promise to pay the bearer the sum” or words to that effect.
-The entire financial services industry is built on ideas along the lines of ‘I promise’ and therefore the industry is dependent on trust.
+The promissory clause printed on banknotes states “I promise to pay the bearer the sum”, and the entire financial services industry is by definition dependent on trust.

 What would getting involved mean?

-Well, the Transparency Task Force is the collaborative, campaigning community, dedicated to driving up the levels of transparency in financial services, right around the world.
+The Transparency Task Force is a collaborative, campaigning community, supporting and working to increase transparency in financial services.

 We seek to harness the transformational power of transparency to drive the change that consumers deserve.

-Furthermore, because of the correlation between transparency, truthfulness and trustworthiness, we expect that our work will help to repair the self-inflicted reputational damage the Financial Services sector has been suffering for decades.
+Because of the correlation between transparency, truthfulness and trustworthiness, we aim that our work will help to repair the self-inflicted reputational damage surrounding the Financial Services sector.

 The TTF seeks to operate in a collaborative, collegiate and consensus-building way; focusing on solutions not blame.